 The two terms of Presidents George W. Bush and Barack Obama will be as different as the men themselves and their political affiliations.
 Yet, these two very different men have much in common, something worth considering.

-Both are reviled and ridiculed by the other side.
-Both believe in America and her people.
+Both are reviled and ridiculed by the “other side”.
+Both seem to be sincerely loyal Americans, in that they seem to believe in America and her people.

 Both Bush and Obama are exemplary family men with adoring wives and two charming daughters.
-Both mirror American ideals and have avoided the personal potholes that have derailed countless careers and become emblematic of American politics.
+They both mirror American ideals and both seem to have avoided the personal potholes that have derailed countless political careers and have become emblematic of American politics.